sbip-sg/solc-json-parser/README.md

 # Function selector, available only for external or public functions
 func.get('functionSelector')

-# Get AST unit by PC
+# Get the innermost AST unit by PC
 parser.ast_unit_by_pc('DirectLoanFixedOffer', 13232)
 ```